Zhong Shan Da Xue Ji Di: Zhong Shan Da Xue Ji Di (2021–)

+In 2024, Zhong Shan Da Xue Ji Di made a research voyage to the Arctic at the same time with Xue Long 2 and Ji Di.
+The vessel departed Guangzhou on 26 July and returned on 7 October, covering a distance of about 11500 nmi of which 1473 nmi was in ice-covered waters.

+In January 2025, Zhong Shan Da Xue Ji Di embarked on a scientific research mission in the seasonally-freezing Bohai Sea.

 Design

 General characteristics

 Zhong Shan Da Xue Ji Di is 78.85 m long overall and 75.50 m at the waterline.
 She has a moulded beam of 17.22 m at the widest point of the hull and 16.6 m at the waterline.
 The vessel has a light displacement of 3,650 tons but when loaded to the design draught of 7.5 m, she displaces 5,050 tons of water.
 Her icebreaking hull form, developed at the Hamburgische Schiffbau-Versuchsanstalt (HSVA) ice tank in Hamburg, Germany, features a heavy forefoot wedge to deflect ice floes and large bossings to protect propellers and rudders from damage, and is strengthened to Canadian Arctic Shipping Pollution Prevention Regulations (CASPPR) Arctic Class 4 requirements.
 The hull is made of high strength steel sourced from Japan, resistant to cold ambient temperatures down to -50 C, and coated with the low-friction Inerta 160 epoxy paint.

 As built, the vessel had accommodation for six officers and 16 crew members in single cabins.
 In addition, she was provided with two six-person cabins for 12 passengers commuting between oil rigs and coastal bases.
 Designed to provide the drilling units with bulk cement, fuel oil and drinking water, the vessel had cargo tanks and an open 450 m2 cargo deck abaft of the deckhouse.
 Her hydraulic quadruple-drum waterfall-type winch was used to tow Kulluk, BeauDril's ice-strengthened drilling unit, as well as deploy and retrieve its anchors at the drilling site.